mcpomm/greenhouse/soil-temperature/README.md

 You need to reboot your computer after you have installes the driver.
 You should now be able to connect to the following port: `/dev/cu.SLAB_USBtoUART`

-## Deploying MicroPython firmware to the ESP8266 board
+## Deploying MicroPython firmware to the NodeMCU ESP8266 board

 Please note that I had some problems uploading files with adafruit-ampy when my NodeMCU was flashed with esptool v 3.0.